This $80 gadget is a must-have for content creators | CNN Underscored

 - Elgato Stream Deck XL ($249.99; elgato.com): 32 keys, ideal for serious broadcasters

 Don’t feel like buying a Stream Deck?
 You can just turn your phone into one instead.
 The Stream Deck Mobile app for iOS and Android gives you all of the same functionality as the standard Stream Deck, with 15 virtual keys that you can program to control your PC and streaming setup however you see fit.
 I’ve been pretty impressed with the mobile experience — switching scenes in OBS felt nearly as responsive as doing so on my Mini, and there’s some nice haptic feedback to simulate the feel of using a physical Stream Deck.
-The app is subscription based at $2.99 per month or $24.99 for a year and offers a free trial, making it a great way to try out the Stream Deck experience before splurging for one of the physical decks.
+The app is subscription-based at $2.99 per month or $24.99 for a year and offers a free trial, making it a great way to try out the Stream Deck experience before splurging for one of the physical decks.

 Bottom line